 Above is the gallery wrapped canvas that has been painted a mix of yellow and green and an outline of the cat has been sketched on the canvas with a blue Stabilo All Aquarellable pencil.
 I then added some white acrylic to start marking the shapes.

 This is the photo I printed to guide me as I painted.
 After adding white to the Stabilo blue, I have lost some of the shapes within the cat on canvas so it is necessary to go back and recover the blurred or lost lines before adding colour.
+This is the first push/pull feel of the painting.
+Or you might know this as one step forward, two steps back.
+A normal process of any art work.

 In order to achieve a likeness, first the shapes must be accurate, and then I strive for accuracy in colour although I do allow myself some liberties.
 Adding unexpected colours here and there bumps up the interest in the end result.